-On Thursday, we are very pleased to welcome Dr. Arthur C. Nelson back as the host of our plenary lunch event: You Ain't Seen Nothin' Yet: Transforming the Built Environment Through Its Nonresidential Spaces, a discussion of how the transformation of our transportation (think driverless cars and e-scooters) will transform nonresidential spaces.
+On Thursday, we welcomed back Dr. Arthur C. Nelson as the host of our plenary lunch event: You Ain't Seen Nothin' Yet: Transforming the Built Environment Through Its Nonresidential Spaces, a discussion on nonresidential development opportunities that have the potential to reshape metropolitan areas.

 On Thursday, attendees of the Westminster Station: In Pursuit of a Community of Opportunity tour had the opportunity to visit a mixed-use, walkable urban neighborhood at Westminster Station to see how they have integrated open space and housing into a transit hub.